Multipartite

-Multipartite is a class of virus that have segmented nucleic acid genomes, with each segment of the genome enclosed in a separate viral particle.
-Only a few ssDNA viruses have multipartite genomes, but a many more RNA viruses have multipartite genomes.
-An advantage of multipartite genome is its ability to synthesize multiple mRNA strands to avoid the cellular constraint of monocistronicity.
-Until recently, it was not known how multipartite viruses could efficiently infect a single cell with all the segments that comprise their genome simultaneously, which was thought to be necessary for replication.
-It has since been shown that the segments typically do not infect the same cell.
-Rather, segments accumulate in different cells and the viral system functions through exchange of material between cells.
-Thus, multipartite viruses are not localized in space but rather more like a distributed network of chemical reactions.
-In this sense, they are an even further departure from other organisms than monopartite viruses.
+Multipartite viruses are viruses that have segmented nucleic acid genomes were each segment of the genome is enclosed in a separate viral particle.
+Only a few single-stranded DNA viruses have multipartite genomes, but many more RNA viruses have multipartite genomes.
 Multipartite viruses represent 35-40% of the viral genera and families that have been described in plants and fungi, but otherwise appear to be rare.
-It is possible for multipartite viruses to be either helical or icosahedral.
+It is possible for multipartite viruses to have either helical or icosahedral capsids.
+An advantage of multipartite viruses is their ability to synthesize multiple mRNA strands to avoid the cellular constraint of monocistronicity.
+It is not known whether multipartite viruses can efficiently infect a single cell with all of their genome segments, which is generally thought to be necessary for replication.
+Recent research has suggested that, contrary to this belief, it is possible that the genome segments do not have infect the same cell in a plant system.
+Rather, viral genome segments and gene products may accumulate in different cells and come into contact through the exchange of material between cells.
+This implies that multipartite viruses are not localized in space but are more like a distributed network of chemical reactions.